afirstenberg/multivocal/README.md

 ## What is multivocal?

-Multivocal is a library that tries to bring a new approach to helping you write webhooks for the Google Assistant, Google Chat (and, hopefully someday, other voice agents and bots).
+Multivocal is a library that tries to bring a new approach to helping you write webhooks for the Google Assistant, Dialogflow ES, and Dialogflow CX.
+(With hopes to expand to other bot and voice platforms in the future.)

 ### Why multivocal?